kaheichanturtle/Counselling-Website-Template/README.md

-# 🌊 Counselling Open Source Website Template
+# 🌊 FREE Counselling Open Source Website Template

 A clean, modern counselling website template built with **HTML, CSS, and a sprinkle of AOS animations**.
 Originally designed by **[Ka Hei (Shellcraft)](https://kaheichan.neocities.org)** and released under the **MIT License**.